hyperledger/besu-docs/docs/public-networks/reference/genesis-items.md

     }
     ```

+!!! caution

+    Ensure you include a milestone far enough in advance in the genesis file.
+    Not doing so can lead to unexpected and inconsistent behavior without specific errors.

 In private networks, the milestone block defines the protocol version for the network.

 !!! example "Private network milestone block"